For most of human history, spiritual knowledge moved slowly.

 Knowledge shown, practiced, corrected, and refined through direct guidance.

 For centuries that kind of learning was limited by geography, language, and physical proximity.
+Apprenticeship required a teacher nearby and a shared language between them.

 What we witnessed during the recent Convocation removed those limits.